imyoungchae/nonmagnetic-stepper-motor/index.md

 <div class="content has-text-justified">
   <p>
     The motor's stepping mechanism is based on two sets of nine-tooth gears with a 10° rotational offset.
 When pressure is applied to a piston, it engages with one gear to latch and lock the axle.
 A subsequent piston then pushes the second gear, and when the first piston releases, the axle rotates by one step angle.
-This <strong>Lock-Push-Release</strong> sequence is repeated to produce continuous rotation, and reversing the step order reverses the rotation direction.
+This Lock-Push-Release sequence is repeated to produce continuous rotation, and reversing the step order reverses the rotation direction.
 Eight steps complete a 40° rotation, and nine such cycles produce a full 360° revolution.
 The use of commercial syringe barrels and rubber bulbs as pressure chambers and seals eliminated the need to re-engineer sealing components, significantly simplifying the fabrication process.
   </p>
 </div>